 Christian Mieves is painter based in the North East of England.
-He is Senior Lecturer in Fine Art at the University of Wolverhampton.
-He holds a Ph.D. in Fine Art and an MFA from Newcastle University (UK), both funded by the AHRC (Arts and Humanities Research Council).
+He is Lecturer in Fine Art at Newcastle University.
 His paintings have been shown at exhibitions in Germany, Mexico, Spain and the United Kingdom.
-He has published articles in academic journals on painting and issues of exoticism, heterotopias and the beach in the work of Dana Schutz and Luc Tuymans.
+He has published articles in academic journals on painting and issues of exoticism, heterotopias and the beach.

 Image: Messenger, 2012, oil on canvas, 40 x 30 cm.

 Christian Mieves: The Contaminated Image